-To support water quality standards development, we offer the Water Quality Standards Academy (WQSA), which presents classroom-based and online courses, along with occasional satellite broadcasts.
+To support water quality standards development, we offer the Water Quality Standards Academy (WQSA), which presents classroom-based and online courses, along with occasional webinars.

 The Online Academy offers Water Quality Standards training through the web.

 Basic Course Modules

 Key concept modules are designed to prepare you for the five-day Live Academy and are designed for persons with some familiarity with water quality standards.
 People with more experience in this subject matter may benefit from taking the online course as refresher training.
 These topics are covered in further detail in the Classroom WQS Academy.

 - Module 2: Use

 These supplemental modules are intended for users whose interest goes beyond the core WQSA modules.
 These topics are covered in further detail in the Classroom WQS Academy.